Milky oats slushies

 Milky oats tea.

-This season we will make our milky oats slushies with mulberries because there will soon be a glut; but you could use any fruit from the farmers' market.
+This season we will make our milky oats slushies with mulberries because there will soon be a glut.
+You could use any fruit from the farmers' markets; or your own green garden.

-You will almost always get better fruit and veggies from the farmers' markets by the way; meeting the person who actually grows your food is a huge step up in health.
-The term organic has become large meaningless in this deceitful world; just another marketing tool.
+You will almost always get better fruit and veggies from the farmers' markets by the way compared with the grocery store; meeting the person who actually grows your food is a huge step up in health.
+The term organic has become largely meaningless in this deceitful world; just another marketing tool.

 But it's still early spring so I am going today to use blueberries that are more readily available.
 These milky oats slushies make a wonderful start to any breakfast.

-You could use coconut-water instead of milky oats tea by the way.
+You could use coconut-water instead for a milky oats tea by the way.
 We just like to grow and enjoy our own food wherever possible.

 Nutritional benefits of oats

-Unrefined oats comes with a huge number of nutritional benefits; from particularly effective fibre called glucans for lowering cholesterol and dealing with stubborn constipation to phenols that are powerful anti-oxidants.
+Unrefined oats comes with a huge number of nutritional benefits; from particularly effective fibre called glucans for lowering cholesterol to dealing with stubborn constipation.
+And then there are the phenols that are powerful anti-oxidants.

 Whole grains are magic; enjoying them daily means no statins and far less aggressive tumours especially of the colo-rectal region.
 Need more be said?

-These anti-oxidants are found in the bran so, once refined grains lose much of their value.
+These anti-oxidants are found in the bran; once whole grains are refined they lose much of their value.
 After brewing the milky oats tea we then give the hens the benefits of the green pods; so we get them back eventually via their eggs.

 Over half of the population is now either pre-diabetic or has the full blown disease; getting back to whole grains and natural honey[5] is part of the solution.